jenfransson/tissuumaps_apptainer/README.md

 This directory contains files for creating a Docker image that runs TissUUmaps without read-only settings.
-It is a copy of https://github.com/TissUUmaps/TissUUmaps/tree/master/container (618b97caf0767bae5b2fc8580c9a29e203607fd8) but with a modified tissuumaps.cfg.
+It is based on https://github.com/TissUUmaps/TissUUmaps/tree/master/container (618b97caf0767bae5b2fc8580c9a29e203607fd8) but with a modified `tissuumaps.cfg`.

-Build Docker container:
+## Step 1: Build Docker image (only necessary if you have changed `Dockerfile` or `tissuumaps.cfg`)

 ```
 docker build --platform=linux/amd64 -t jenfransson/tissuumaps .
 docker push jenfransson/tissuumaps
 ```

+## Step 2: Create apptainer images

 In order to run on Bianca ThinLinc, the image must be converted to an apptainer image, and a firefox apptainer is necessay for WebGL 2.0 support.
 On linux system: